haziqrahat/Was_it_Rufus/README.md

 `python3 check_status.py path_to_remote_repo`

-💁‍ Replace the 'path_to_remote_repo' by the actual path to your local repository
+💁‍ Replace the 'path_to_remote_repo' by the actual path to your local repository.

+🐍 Make sure that you are using the correct version of python that is installed on your computer.

 ## 🖥️ Expected output